autumn-info-442a/Homework1/Homework2.md

   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/design/6.JPG">
 </p>

 iCare message pop-up closes when user clicks on the "Close" text button.
-Youtube Kids returns to normal functionality until next game is triggered (based on parent settings).
+Youtube Kids returns to normal functionality until next message is triggered (based on _# of Videos_ watched exceeding settings).

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_i.JPG">
 </p>

 ## Additional Notes:
 For this iteration of iCare, all text will be in American English.
 There will be no sound, no keyboard user inputs (all user inputs will be click based), and no additional features for accessibility (i.e. color toggle for color-blind, voice controls, etc). iCare will only function on the Chrome browser as a Chrome extension (Firefox, Safari, etc not supported).
 All user data (settings, count of videos/day) will be saved locally.
-For this iteration, _Total Videos Watched_ amount will be reset every 24 hours.
+For this iteration, _Total Videos Watched_ amount will be reset to 0 after a message is displayed.

 ### HowToo Comment:
 <p align="center">